HUMOF: Human Motion Forecasting in Interactive Social Scenes: Methodology

 \section{Methodology}

-The key challenge in forecasting human motion within complex social environments lies in effectively encoding and leveraging the involved human-human and human-scene interactions.
-Hence, we, on one hand, propose a hierarchical approach to comprehensively encode these representations (Figure~\ref{fig:pipeline}ab), and on the other hand, present a Coarse-to-Fine Interaction Reasoning Module (Figure~\ref{fig:pipeline}c) to fully leverage the representations.
-A more detailed model architecture is in Figure~\ref{fig:method}.
+The key challenge in forecasting human motion within complex dynamic environments lies in effectively encoding and leveraging the involved human-human and human-scene interactions.
+Hence, we, on one hand, propose a hierarchical approach to comprehensively encode these representations (Figure~\ref{fig:method}ab), and on the other hand, present a Coarse-to-Fine Interaction Reasoning Module (Figure~\ref{fig:method}c) to fully leverage the representations.